facebook/docusaurus/website-1.x/versioned_docs/version-1.10.x/getting-started-publishing.md

 ### Setting up CNAME file

-Store your domain in a CNAME file for future deployments with the following commands
+Store your domain in a CNAME file for future deployments with the following command:

 ```bash
 echo subdomain.surge.sh > CNAME